-We specialize in creatively defending all types of claims arising from insurance policies, including in-depth coverage opinions, defense of claims against an insured while balancing the equities of providing such a defense under a reservation of right, direct actions against insurers from third-party victims of accidents involving an insured, and to bad faith litigation brought by the insured them-self.
+We specialize in creatively defending all types of claims arising from insurance policies, including in-depth coverage opinions, defense of claims against an insured while balancing the equities of providing such a defense under a reservation of right, direct actions against insurers from third-party victims of accidents involving an insured, and to bad faith litigation brought by the insured.

 We recognize and fully appreciate the insurer's need to keep litigation costs at a minimum.
 Therefore, we bring diverse mindsets and skill-sets from our national framework of lawyers to the table, providing the most rational, yet innovative, solutions for your claims.

 FormanWatkins’ experience includes: